Avoiding Cybercrime Abroad: How Many International Travelers Are At Risk? [Survey]

 Methodology

-All About Cookies surveyed 1,000 U.S. adults in August 2023.
+All About Cookies surveyed 1,000 U.S. adults about their international travel experiences (outside the U.S.).
 Only people that indicated they have traveled internationally in the last 10 years were allowed to respond.

 Editorial Rating